orf/git-workspace/README.md

 ![](./images/demo.gif)

-If your company has a large number of repositories and your work involves jumping between then, then `git-workspace` can save you some time by:
+If your company has a large number of repositories and your work involves jumping between them, then `git-workspace` can save you some time by:

 * Easily synchronizing your projects directory with **Github**, **Gitlab.com** or **Gitlab self-hosted** :wrench:
 * Keep projects consistently named and under the correct path :file_folder: